edcodis/pyLocate/README.md

 All the program files can be found there.
 Also the uninstallation script can be found there.

+The installation script creates a symbolic link in /usr/bin so to run pyLocate open a terminal and type:

+	$ pyLocate

 I set a shortcut to open it, my advice is to create it.

 # Uninstallation
 If you don't like the program go to $HOME/.pyLocateDir and then type in a terminal: